AvrahamKahan123/NetworkAnalysis/README.md

 # NetworkAnalysis - currently funcitonal, but still in Testing
 Basic Description
-The project provides implementations of commonly used Graph/Network algorithms, The project algorithms community detection, finding strongly connected components, and finding egonets (more to come soon).
+The project provides implementations of commonly used Graph/Network algorithms.
+Meant for Netwoks, not other kind of Graphs, so it doesn't implement for example (A*)
+The project algorithms community detection (Krager's Algorithm), finding strongly connected components (Kosaraju’s algorithm), and finding egonets (more to come soon).
 Network analysis project was developed as the Final Project for a bundle of 5 courses administered from University of California San Diego.
 It includes some tester classes to test the algorithms